-Nico Messikommer\, Jiaxu Xing\, Elie Aljalbout, Davide Scaramuzza

-Robotics and Perception Group, University of Zurich, Switzerland \Equal contribution
+Nico Messikommer, Jiaxu Xing, Elie Aljalbout, Davide Scaramuzza Robotics and Perception Group, University of Zurich, Switzerland Equal contribution

-Figure 1: Method Overview.
-Our method leverages three networks (a), which are trained in three alternating phases: the roll-out phase (b), the policy update phase (c), and the alignment phase (d).
-The grey boxes represent networks frozen during the specific phase and the dashed arrows indicate the gradient flow. (b) In the roll-out phase, the KL-Divergence between the proxy student $\hat{F}S$ and teacher $F_T$ is used as a penalty term. (c) In addition to the policy gradient, the teacher encoder is updated by backpropagating through the KL-Divergence between the action distribution of the teacher and the proxy student. (d) Using student observations, the proxy student is aligned to the student $F_S$ while the student is aligned to the teacher network using consistency losses.
+Figure 1: Method Overview. (a) We train three networks by freezing weights (grey box) and changing gradient flows (dashed arrow) in alternating phases. (b) In the roll-out phase, the KL-Divergence between the proxy student \hat{F}S and teacher F_T is used as a penalty term. (c) Additionally to the policy gradient, the teacher encoder is updated by backpropagating through the KL-Divergence between the action distribution of the teacher and the proxy student. (d) Using student observations, the proxy student is aligned to the student F_S and the student to the teacher network.